Global residue formula for logarithmic indices of foliations: Introduction

 \item[(ii)] If $ \Sing(\fol) \subset D$, then

 \end{enumerate}

 \end{cor}

-Now, let $\fol$ be a foliation on the projective space $\mathbb{P}^n$.
+Now, let $\fol$ be a one-dimensional foliation on the projective space $\mathbb{P}^n$.
 As a consequence of the above formulas we can provide a formula for the number of singularities of the foliation $\fol$ in the complement of the invariant divisor $D$.
-Moreover, for the condition $ \Sing(\fol) \subset D$ we also have a formula in terms of the total sum of the logarithmic index along $D$.
+Moreover, under the assumption $ \Sing(\fol) \subset D$ we also have a formula in terms of the total sum of the logarithmic index along $D$.